Popular (The Veronicas song): Reception

 David James Young of Sputnikmusic compared "Popular" to an inbred lovechild of Peaches and Princess Superstar, saying, "What can be said about this one?
 Basically, if Peaches went out and got completely hammered with Princess Superstar and they managed to have some kind of inbred lovechild with "Best Damn Thing"-era Avril Lavigne as the midwife, it would probably come out sounding something like this.
 And believe me, this is definitely not a compliment.
 Talking about the song, the girls say that the song is "taking the piss out of famous people".
 However, in a similar vein to Good Charlotte atrocity "I Just Wanna Live", you simply cannot tell and it comes off as vain and cheap."

-The recording is the only single of the Veronicas to date not to chart within the top 100 of the Australian ARIA Singles Chart.
-It peaked at number 11 on the Australian Airplay Chart.
+Commercially, "Popular" peaked at number 11 on the Australian Airplay Chart.